 (B) Arranging for service of a signed subpoena is the responsibility of the person requesting the subpoena.
-A subpoena may be served by a sheriff, deputy sheriff, or any other person who is not less than eighteen years of age.
-Service of a subpoena upon a person named therein shall be made by delivering a copy to such person, or by reading it to him or her in person, or by leaving a copy at his or her place of residence.
+A subpoena may be served by any other person who is not a party and who is not less than eighteen years of age.
+Service of a subpoena upon a person named therein shall be made by delivering it to such person, or by reading it to him or her in person, leaving it at his or her place of residence, leaving it at his or her business address if the person is a party or employee of a party to the case, or mailing the subpoena via United States mail as certified or express mail, return receipt requested, with instructions to the delivering postal authority to show to whom delivered, date of delivery, and address where deliver.
 A subpoena may be served at any place within this state.
 The person serving the subpoena shall file a return thereof with the docketing division.
+When the subpoena is served by mail, the person filing the return shall include the signed receipt with the return.

 (D) A subpoena may require a person, other than a member of the commission staff, to attend and give testimony at a deposition, and to produce designated books, papers, documents, or other tangible things within the scope of discovery set forth in rule 4901-1-16 of the Administrative Code.
 Such a subpoena is subject to the provisions of rule 4901-1-24 of the Administrative Code as well as paragraph (C) of this rule.

-(E) Unless otherwise ordered for good cause shown, all motions for subpoenas requiring the attendance of witnesses at a hearing must be filed with the commission no later than five days prior to the commencement of the hearing.
+(E) Unless otherwise ordered for good cause shown, all motions for subpoenas requiring the attendance of witnesses at a hearing must be filed with the commission no later than ten days prior to the commencement of the hearing or, if expedited treatment is requested, no later than five days prior to the commencement of the hearing.

 (F) Any persons subpoenaed to appear at a commission hearing, other than a party or an officer, agent, or employee of a party, shall receive the same witness fees and mileage expenses provided in civil actions in courts of record.
 For purposes of this paragraph, the term "employee" includes consultants and other persons retained or specially employed by a party for purposes of the proceeding.
 If the witness is subpoenaed at the request of one or more parties, the witness fees and mileage expenses shall be paid by such party or parties.
 If the witness is subpoenaed upon motion of the commission, a commissioner, the legal director, the deputy legal director, or an attorney examiner, the witness fees and mileage expenses shall be paid by the state, in accordance with section 4903.05 of the Revised Code.
 Unless otherwise ordered, a motion for a subpoena requiring the attendance of a witness at a hearing shall be accompanied by a deposit in the form of a check made payable to the person subpoenaed sufficient to cover the required witness fees and mileage expenses for one day's attendance.
 A separate deposit shall be required for each witness.
 The deposit shall be tendered to the fiscal officer of the commission, who shall retain it until the hearing is completed, at which time the officer shall tender the check to the witness.
 The fiscal officer shall attempt to resolve any payment controversies between the parties.
 The fiscal officer shall bring any unresolved controversies to the attention of the commission, the legal director, the deputy legal director, or the attorney examiner for resolution.